maleakhiw/radAR/readme.md

 In addition to location sharing in map-based and AR-based fashion, the application will also implement a messaging system, allowing a medium for users to communicate with each otherin a more familiar way, enhancing effectiveness of the application in completing the users’ goal of locating each other within a given area.
 This helps users in sharing additionalinformation in form of text, and maximize the application’s proficiency to work as a one-stop-shop to facilitate physical rendezvouses between users.

+## Directories
+- `backend` contains the source code for the backend of the application, which runs on Node.js
+- `radAR2` containis the source code for the Android application, as described below

 ## Technical Information
 This Android application is built to target Android Lollipop (5.0) and above.
 To operate to its greatest extent, the application requires permissions for fine location access as wellas camera access.